petercz1/video_reformatter/README.md

 1. researched the web for my phone and 'IR Blaster' - it has it.
 Whoop!
 2. downloaded a couple of remote control apps ([mi](https://play.google.com/store/apps/details?id=com.duokan.phone.remotecontroller) and [sure](https://play.google.com/store/apps/details?id=com.tekoia.sure.activities) ) - some devices can be found in one database but not the other.
 YMMV

 This means I now learn only one remote control.
 A top tip for getting round the TV foreign language suggstions is to turn the set on and **then** plug in the USB.
-If it's recognized you should get something logical to press on screen
+If it's recognized you should get something logical to press on screen.

 I've done a (little) bit of research and the state of my knowledge is as follows: